psu13/mutable-hakyll/posts/measurement.md

 further reading.

-If we perform a measurement on a system that is in a state represented by an eigenvector of the operator), we always get absolutely determined and well defined answers.
+If we perform a measurement on a system that is in a state represented by an eigenvector of the operator, we always get absolutely determined and well defined answers.

 For example let's say we are in a system where the Hilbert space $\cal H$ is two dimensional, so we can represent it as $\mathbb C^2$ and with scalars from $\mathbb C$.
 So, any basis that we